You Are Here : Home :

 To read more, visit the Girl Scouts Research Institute.

-The GSGLA Emerald Spotlight that recognizes a Girl Scout alumna who shows courage, confidence, and character in her current role as a community leader.
+The GSGLA Emerald Spotlight recognizes a Girl Scout alumna who shows courage, confidence, and character in her current role as a community leader.

 Dianne Belk grew up on the cotton fields of the Mississippi Delta and had to sell eggs from one of her family's chickens to pay the one dollar Girl Scout annual dues.
-She went on to earn the Curved Bar award and to become one of the first femal industrial engineers.
+She went on to earn the Curved Bar award and to become one of the first female industrial engineers.
 Dianne and her husband, Lawrence, now focus on their philanthropic passion of helping young girls reach their full potential.
 They are the founders of the Juliette Gordon Low Society, which honors friends who choose to make Girl Scouts a beneficiary of their estate.
 Learn more about Dianne.

 Previous Emerald Spotlight Recipients

 You Never Stop Being A Girl Scout

 Girl Scouts of Greater Los Angeles CEO Lise L. Luttgens talks about Girl Scouting and giving back.
 (June 2011)